strongloop/strongloop.com2/_posts/2018-12-19-loopback-2018-review.md

 published: false
 ---

 For the past twelve months the LoopBack team has been working hard on the future of [LoopBack](http://loopback.io/) and LoopBack 4.
-As 2018 wraps up, we're taking a look back at the many developments throughout the year.
+As 2018 wraps up and we prepare for 2019, we invite you to join us as we take a look back at the many developments throughout the year.

+<img src="https://strongloop.com/blog-assets/2018/Loopback-2018-wrap-up.png" alt="LoopBack 2018 Year in Review" style="width: 250px; margin:auto;"/>

+<!--more-->

 We began the year by revealing the community-chosen logo for LoopBack 4 and wrapped it up providing additional features and How Tos with the latest version of our framework!
 In between, there were a lot of interesting moments that demonstrated the growth, development, and thought processes or the LoopBack team.
-Join us as we take a look back!

-<img src="https://strongloop.com/blog-assets/2018/Loopback-2018-wrap-up.png" alt="LoopBack 2018 Year in Review" style="width: 250px; margin:auto;"/>

-<!--more-->
 ## The LoopBack 4 Logo

 As 2017 drew to a close, we asked the StrongLoop community to help select a logo for LoopBack 4.
 Over 200 people reviewed five logo options and three color alternatives to determine the winning logo (shown below).